RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/06-create-a-shipping-service.md

 }
 </pre>

-We also need to start the Verticle by deploying it form the MainVerticle
+We also need to start the Verticle by deploying it form the MainVerticle.
+So add this code to the `src/main/java/com/redhat/coolstore/MainVerticle.java` file at the `// TODO: Deploy PromoServiceVerticle` marker:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/MainVerticle.java" data-target="insert" data-marker="// TODO: Deploy PromoServiceVerticle">
 vertx.deployVerticle(